theKIEgit/frameworks_and_languages_module/docs/_module_handbook.md

 * Blackboard and GitHub will be the repository’s for all learning materials.

 ## Equipment you need to bring to class
-We will be using linux containers to develop and test software.
-GitPod will be the recommend online cloud IDE to support your work both on and off campus.
-Some students may wish to setup their own equipment for native development environment.
+* We will be using linux containers to develop and test software
+* GitPod will be the recommend online cloud IDE to support your work both on and off campus
+    * Some students may wish to setup their own equipment for native development environment

 ## Assessments